benjtinsley/chez_abed/README.md

 # Chez Abed

 **Chez Abed** is a kitchen for an LLM-powered recipe generation tool.
-Instead of providing a list of ingredients, users input abstract sensory descriptors—called **ABEDs** (Abstracted Bare Element Descriptors) such as flavors, textures, and meal type.
+Instead of providing a list of ingredients, users input **ABED**s (Abstracted Bare Element Descriptors) such as flavors, textures, and meal type.
 Chez Abed transforms these inputs into complete recipes and scores them based on creativity, structure, and coherence.

 ---